valtimo-platform/valtimo-documentation/release-notes/major11/11.1.0/valtimo-frontend-libraries.md

 The following bugs were fixed:

+* **Remove hardcoded Form.io app configuration**

+  Previously the [app configuration](https://help.form.io/developers/introduction/application) supplied to Form.io contained a hardcoded URL to the development environment.
+This has been corrected.
+The Form.io instance running in Valtimo now uses the URL and the API URL of the environment it is running in.

 * **Data is lost when accidentally navigating back when editing a form**

   When editing a form and navigating to a different page, a modal pops up asking for confirmation.